sjtrimble/angular/aio/content/tutorial/getting-started.md

 Angular is the modern web developer's platform.
 Angular gives you the tools and the ecosystem to allow you to build and scale applications using web technologies.

-Angular has many advanced features that take care of everything from internationalization and mobile to service workers and server side rendering, but this tutorial will walk you through the basics that will help you get started as a productive Angular developer.
+Angular has many advanced features that take care of everything from internationalization, mobile, service workers, and server side rendering, but this tutorial will walk you through the basics that will help you get started as a productive Angular developer.

 If you are new to web development or programming in general, read our requirements for getting started with Angular.

-* Basic prograamming knowledge.
+* Basic programming knowledge.
 * Knowledge of HTML, CSS, and JavaScript.
 * Knowledge of command-line based tools including such as npm or yarn.